DSPN/oracle-bare-metal-cloud-dse/README.md

 ![](./img/welcometoopscenter.png)

 Now we are going to click "Create a new cluster" and use LCM to deploy DSE to each of our three nodes.

+A few notes:
+* Use the private IP addresses for your nodes
+* In your config profile change the directories for data, commit log and caches from /var/lib/cassandra/... to /cassandra/...

 When complete your cluster should show three nodes:

 ![](./img/opscentercluster.png)